Mustang of the Week: Staff Sgt. Reika Samuel

 |0

 This work, Mustang of the Week: Staff Sgt.
-Reika Samuel [Image 3 of 3], by SSgt Kahdija Slaughter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Reika Samuel, by SSgt Kahdija Slaughter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.